jbakse/site_builder/content/strategy/index.md

 ### Modify the Basic Random Placement Example

-1. Change to code to place only 10 points.
-Try 1000.
+1. Change the code to place only 10 points.
+Try placing 1000 points.
 2. Use middle biasing when placing points to make them more likely to appear near the center.
 3. Draw a little "snowman" at each point: three white circles, stacked.
 4. Remove the `noLoop()`.
 Does this introduce any problems?